CSM-Kellogg/ResurrectGeode/README.md

 ```
 Next, generate your schedule and click 'export schedule to trailhead.'
 If your courses aren't loaded in (type Ctrl + Alt + C to view it), that's a bug.
 Please post an issue to the github page or email me (kellogg@mines.edu).

-### Help

-If you want to help me polish this project, specifically with the front end to make it look pretty, let me know.

 ### Personal TODO
 1. Secondary click to isolate one section instead of deselecting every section